 Wildfires could affect Southern California water quality

 Anytime there is an ecological disaster, your Ventura County Area water supply could be at risk.
 Wildfires are no exception.
-The October 2017 California Wildfires were some of the most destructive the state has ever seen.
+The record-setting 2017 California Wildfires were some of the most destructive the state has ever seen.

 Winter and spring rain exacerbate the issue, slowing down cleanup and causing toxic particles to runoff into streams and reservoirs.

 Water Sources from Northern California